 Among the students assisted by the NSTP in its first few years was Donat Savoie, who was studying anthropology at Université de Montréal.
 In 1967, Savoie travelled to Kangiqsualujjuaq, Nunavik, where he lived with an Inuit family who welcomed him into their household and community.
 “I learned a great deal about Inuit life, their way of thinking, their values and the daily challenges they met in their quest to supply their families with food and necessities,” Savoie says.
 He went on to a distinguished career in northern affairs with the federal government and played an instrumental role in the development of Inuit self-government in Nunavik.

-Pippa Secombe-Hett, a University of British Columbia botany student, went north for the first time in 1995, thanks to an NSTP grant.
+Pippa Seccombe-Hett, a University of British Columbia botany student, went north for the first time in 1995, thanks to an NSTP grant.
 “That was the catalyst for me,” she says.
 “I’ve done research in all three territories — and that first northern experience shaped my career choice entirely.”
-Secombe-Hett is now Vice President of Research at Aurora College, in Inuvik, Northwest Territories.
+Seccombe-Hett is now vice president of research at Aurora College, in Inuvik, Northwest Territories.

 Since its beginning, the NSTP (administered since 2015 by Polar Knowledge Canada) has assisted more than 12,000 students.
 Nearly all of Canada’s northern scientists, and many others working in northern fields for governments and Indigenous or other organizations, got their first northern experience through an NSTP grant.